If you prefer, please listen to this recorded webinar and others.

 Awareness of the feeling of anger or anxiety in your body, before it is overwhelming.
 Where do you first feel it?
 For example do you feel it in your shoulders?
 Chest?
 Stomach?
 Hands?
 Elsewhere?

 Mindfulness is building a relationship with your feelings thoughts and sensations in an accepting, curious and compassionate way versus fearing or rejecting them.
+It is listening to them.
 You may ask yourself: Where do they come from?
 What are they there for?

 Breathing techniques address hyperventilation, which leads to higher reactivity (increase in oxygen and a decrease in carbon dioxide leads to a rise in the blood pH level).
 You can lessen the intake of oxygen to create a balance between oxygen and carbon dioxide.
 You can experiment with doing the opposite for some of these techniques to find a way to recharge versus relax.